Breaking=> Twitter Acct Dropped 28,000 Hillary Private Emails Online

 As reported on Sunday at The Gateway Pundit website:

-A mysterious IT specialist, who goes by the name The Forensicator, published a detailed report that appears to disprove the theory that the DNC was hacked by Russia.
+A mysterious IT specialist published a detailed report that appears to disprove the theory that the DNC was hacked by Russia.

 The documents were copied on July 5th, five days before Seth Rich was murdered.

-The Forensicator summarized the complex report into 10 bullet points.
+The report was summarized into 10 bullet points.